Connect with others who understand.

 • “Fatigue is a never-ending battle.”

-MyMSTeam members also discuss how MS fatigue affects their relationships with friends, family, and romantic partners.
-Members describe disappointment and resentment from loved ones who do not understand how severe and unrelenting their fatigue from MS can be.
+MyMSTeam members have said that MS fatigue affects their relationships with friends, family, and romantic partners.
+Members have also shared that loved ones often don’t understand how severe and unrelenting their fatigue from MS can be.

-Of course, people with MS can also experience fatigue from other causes.
-For instance, fatigue can be a side effect of some medications.
-When the body is fighting an infection, fatigue is often a consequence.
-About half of people with MS experience depression at some point, and depression can worsen MS fatigue as well as directly cause fatigue.
-Other MS symptoms, including leg weakness and muscle weakness, can add to the burden of MS fatigue.
+People with MS can also experience secondary fatigue from symptoms of MS, such as pain or sleep disturbance.
+MS fatigue can also take a toll on mental health.
+About half of people with MS experience depression at some point, and depression can cause or worsen MS fatigue.
+Other MS symptoms, including weak legs, weak muscles, and spasticity (muscle spasms) can add to the burden of MS fatigue.
+Fatigue can also be a side effect of certain medications.

 6 Ways To Fight MS Fatigue